Listen like a leader.

 What you get in the Listen Like a Leader keynote:

-Learn why we misunderstand each other, the four core challenges to listening, and the keys to overcome them
+Learn why we misunderstand each other, the six core challenges to listening, and the keys to overcome them

 Develop a deep awareness of the different habitual ways people filter what they listen to and for

 Learn how to foster communication that results in trust, confidence, and respect in order to drive business performance, sales, innovation, and stronger relationships

 Discover how to harness the cognitive diversity amongst your teams, to empower creative and critical thinking

 Develop a strategic understanding of how to leverage listening as a core business function through out your organization

 How to build a culture of listening that results in constant action and ongoing learning - an agile, innovative, growth-minded culture